Join Our Public Health Improvement Program

 Why Choose This Program

-Volunteers are given a private room and 3 daily at meals at the host organization as their home base.
+Volunteers are given a private room and 3 daily meals at the family home of their host organization’s director.

-Meals consist of local foods, such as matooke (mashed plantain), posho (corn meal), cassava and sweet potatoes.
-They are generally served with peas, beans, or groundnut sauce.
+Meals consist of local foods, such as matooke (mashed plantain), posho (corn meal), cassava, rice, chapatti, and sweet potatoes.
+They are generally served with peas, beans, fish, or groundnut sauce.
 Bread and tea are the usual breakfast.

 There is electricity but no indoor plumbing.
 Expect pit latrines and cold bucket showers.

-This program may involve walking long distances in the sun.
+This program may involve working in the sun.
 Volunteers should bring a hat and walking shoes.
 As you’ll be working off the beaten track, expect to ride to work on the back of a motorcycle.
-If outreaches are longer than one day, volunteers camp with fellow staff in the village.

 No more than 3 volunteers are placed together in any village placement.